erfan-arvan/nullability-inference-comparison-tools-/Bias-Illustration-Experiments/README.md

 This repository contains several files used for Bias Illustration study:

-- **Results.xlsx**: Contains all results related to Section 3 of the paper.
+- **bias-results.xlsx**: Contains all results related to Section 3 of the paper.

 - **Pre-And-Post-Commits-Decisions.docx**: Includes logs of author decisions and communication regarding the selection of pre and post-check versions for the benchmarks.